antoniolazaro/restaurant-searcher/README.md

 ### com.restaurant.searcher.interfaces

-It provide external interfaces from application.
+It provides external interfaces from application.
 Rest and command line in this case.

 ### data from resources
 - cuisines.csv - Data with cuisines information